Kerry Norton-Smyser: Reception

-Tom Breen, theater critic for the Sydney Sun, wrote in a derogatory manner about the production Ladies' Night in a Turkish Bath at the Empire Theater in 1951, but when he came to discussing the cast, he noted: "Kerry Norton was curvacity itself, and her script delivery had a sure-fire quality about it that made her outstanding."
+Tom Breen, theatre critic for the Sydney Sun, wrote in a derogatory manner about the production Ladies' Night in a Turkish Bath at the Empire Theatre in 1951, but when he came to discussing the cast, he noted: "Kerry Norton was curvacity itself, and her script delivery had a sure-fire quality about it that made her outstanding."
 Commenting on her performance in Anna Lucasta, Breen wrote: "Kerry Norton was noteworthy for her devastatingly real depiction of a waterfront harlot."
 Norton was thrilled with the a good notice, but said, "I don't know if I was real or not.
 I've never met a waterfront harlot."